 Giving your child some household chores to do may be one of the most important things you will ever do.
 Kids who do chores learn responsibility and gain important life skills that will serve them well through to adulthood.
 Assigning some chores to your child will also help your child feel good that they are contributing to the household.
+Having a part to play in caring for the family strengthens bonds and makes them feel needed.
+Doing chores will teach values such as responsibility, cooperation and discipline.
 Besides, it will take some burden off you!

 Today, we explore age-appropriate chores for your little one, as well as the dos and don’ts of assigning chores to a child.